U.S. Military FSR First Strike Ration

-The FSR is planned for a shelf life of two years instead of three years at 80 degrees Fahrenheit because the rations don't have to be pre-positioned like MREs.
-They have to be kept above 20 degrees Fahrenheit to avoid freezing.
+The shelf life of the FSR is 3 years at 80 degrees Fahrenheit (27C) and 6 months at 100F (38C).
+They have to be kept above 20 degrees Fahrenheit (-7C) to avoid freezing.
 No ration heater is included.

 The FSR was field tested by Army special operations troops and Navy SEALs winning approval from all.
 The FSR shipped to the field in quantity in late 2007.